The Fundamentals

 Temperature by Roast Level

-Different roast levels respond differently to temperature:
+Different roast levels respond differently to temperature due to structural and chemical changes during roasting:8

 Light Roasts